anshIITK/IOT--A2/README.md

 # Farm Irrigation System

-In this irrigation system we want to build contains temperature and humidity sensors that control the water supply in the farm.
+We built a system that consists of temperature and humidity sensors that control the water supply in the farm.
 Using sensor data, We want to build a machine learning model that predicts how much water (in percentage) should be supplied to the farm.